Applications for 2018 are open.

 - Proof of current residence (residence certificate or a certificate from the applicant’s workplace, study institution or training institution; with certified translation to English).

-- Certificate of English language proficiency at a B2 level of the CEFR.
+- Certificate of English language proficiency at a high B2 level of the CEFR.
 See list of accepted certificates below, or evidence of eligibility for a language proficiency waiver (see circumstances below).

 - If applicable, any academic publications of which applicant is an author.
 In case of publications in languages other than English, an English translation of the abstract should be provided.